The Southeast Conservation Blueprint

 Specific examples of how the Blueprint has been used include:

-These are just a few of the 190 Blueprint uses completed so far, with more than 60 still in progress!
+These are just a few of the more than 260 Blueprint uses completed so far, with over 90 still in progress!
 For more in-depth examples of how the Blueprint is being used, check out the SECAS in Action story map.
 You can also see a detailed list of the organizations using the Blueprint.

 The history of the Blueprint